praF02/anevicon/README.md

 ## Features

- - **Performant.** Since Anevicon is fully written in the [Rust programming language](https://www.rust-lang.org/) (which is famous for its speed and reliability), it doesn't use any external runtime and, therefore, works as fast as it is possible.
+ - **Performant.** Since Anevicon is fully written in the [Rust programming language](https://www.rust-lang.org/), it doesn't use any external runtime and, therefore, works as fast as it is possible.

- - **Reliable.** With the Rust's type system and zero-cost abstractions, Anevicon works completely predictable and deterministic.
+ - **Reliable.** With the Rust's type system and zero-cost abstractions, Anevicon works completely deterministic.
 Segmentation faults, data races, dangling references, and other kind of bugs are simply impossible.

  - **Core library.** Anevicon works on its own portable stress-testing engine called [Anevicon Core](https://github.com/Gymmasssorla/anevicon/tree/master/anevicon_core).
 You can integrate it with your programs and use in your own legal purposes too.